 Myth 4: Transforming manual processes will take months

 Transforming manual processes into digital front ends is a lengthy process – it often takes months to complete a single digital eForm or eApp.
-Agility is not possible; once your digital product is released it quickly becomes new legacy, and making necessary changes and optimizing will be an continuing struggle.
+Agility is not possible; once your digital product is released, it quickly becomes a new legacy, and making necessary changes and optimizing will be a continuing struggle.

 With a no-code platform, this is no longer the case.
 Digitizing any process takes days, not months.
-Making changes, optimizing, adapting your forms to new channels and scaling up thousands of processes is significantly accelerated.
-It can be handled by a small internal team.
+Making changes, optimizing, adapting your forms to new channels, and scaling up thousands of processes is significantly accelerated, handled by a small internal team.